 Medical Marijuana in Maryland

 Medical marijuana was legalized in Maryland in 2014 when House Bill 881 was signed into law.
 Patients must acquire a written certification from a licensed physician and register with the state’s program.
 Under the law, children who meet their physician’s criteria for treatment can become legal patients in Maryland.
-The Natalie M. LaPrade Medical Marijuana Commission and the Maryland Department of Health and Mental Hygiene are responsible for developing regulations for marijuana access.
+The Maryland Medical Cannabis Commission (MMCC) and the Maryland Department of Health and Mental Hygiene are responsible for developing regulations for marijuana access.

 Qualified patients can possess up to 120 grams, or approximately four ounces, at one time, unless a physician makes a special determination that a patient needs more.
 Medical cannabis is available in forms that can be vaporized (not smoked), or extracts, lotions, ointments, and tinctures.